 A Giant Step Forward in Hip Replacement

 As you review this website, make a note of anything you don’t understand.
-Your orthopaedic surgeon will be happy to answer your questions so that you’ll feel comfortable and confident with your chosen treatment plan.
+Your orthopedic surgeon will be happy to answer your questions so that you’ll feel comfortable and confident with your chosen treatment plan.

-“The sooner you get it done the better you’ll feel and the more your life will change.”
+“The sooner you get it done, the better you’ll feel, and the more your life will change.”

 — Carl Savino, 52

 Stryker Hip Replacement Recipient

 MIS Hip Joint Replacement is an advancement in hip replacement.
 Therefore, offering potential advantages over standard surgical procedures.
 Stryker has partnered with surgeons worldwide to develop MIS procedures and surgical instruments.
 Therefore, helping your surgeons do their very best to help you recover your lifestyle.
 These techniques bring together a wide variety of high-quality hip implants, new minimally invasive surgical practices, and new instrumentation.

 Over the past 25 years, minimally invasive surgery has revolutionized many fields of medicine!
 Its key characteristic is that it uses specialized techniques and instrumentation.
 Therefore, enabling the physician to perform major surgery without a large incision.
 In this respect, MIS Hip Joint Replacement is minimally invasive.
 Thus, requiring smaller incisions and potentially causing less trauma to the soft tissues than traditional techniques.

 An MIS hip replacement procedure replaces the joint with a prosthesis but requires an incision that is only 3 to 4 inches long.
 Therefore, this process does not disturb as many muscles and tendons in the hip area as the classic total hip procedure.1 This allows for a potentially more natural reconstruction.
 Thereafter, the prosthesis is in place and the potential for a quicker return to normal function and activity.1,3